Giant Pacific Octopus

 Range & Habitat

 Giant Pacific Octopuses range throughout the temperate waters of the Pacific Ocean from southern California to Alaska, and west to the Aleutian Islands and Japan.
+The species' is found in areas of rocky reefs with sand-shell substrate where they inhabit dens.

 Diet

-In the Wild -- shrimp, clams, lobsters, sharks, birds, crabs, smaller octopuses, scallops, abalones, moon snails, rockfish, flatfish, sculpins.
+In the Wild: shrimp, clams, lobsters, sharks, birds, crabs, smaller octopuses, scallops, abalones, moon snails, rockfish, flatfish, sculpins.

-At the Zoo: smelt, herring, clams, scallops, shrimp, mussels.
+In Human Care: smelt, herring, clams, scallops, shrimp, mussels.

 Life Span